openlibhums/janeway/docs/source/editor/review.rst

 Draft a Decision
 ----------------
-Draft Decisions is an optional workflow that forces Section Editors to make a draft of their decision for approval by an Editor before it is actioned in the system.
-When enable a Section Editor will only see the Draft Decision decision on the Decision Helper page.
+Draft Decisions is an optional workflow that requests that Section Editors submit a draft of their editorial decision for approval by an Editor before it is sent to the author via the system.
+When enabled, a Section Editor will only see the Draft Decision feature on the Decision Helper page.

 Section Editors: